codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+A man tried to sell me a coffin today.
+I told him that's the last thing I need.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Radia Perlman
+ 1. Shellshock
- 2. Michael Roberts
+ 2. Corrupted Blood
- 3. Vint Cerf
+ 3. Shellscript
- 4. Paul Vixie
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Heartbleed
 </details>